aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: ``BFER``
    :Examples: ``--sim-type BFERI``

-Selects the type of simulation (or communication chain skeleton).
+Select the type of simulation (or communication chain skeleton).

 Description of the allowed values: